bg

 Limited Blockchain Support

-Atomic swaps can only be performed between blockchains that use the same hashing algorithm (e.g., SHA-256 for both Bitcoin and Litecoin).
-This requirement limits their use across the broader crypto ecosystem.
+Atomic swaps require both blockchains to use the same hashing algorithm (e.g., SHA-256 for Bitcoin and Litecoin) and support similar scripting capabilities.
+This technical requirement limits their application across the diverse crypto ecosystem.

 Speed and Scalability

-Like any smart contract-based technology, HTLCs can have vulnerabilities.
-An improperly coded or deployed contract could be exploited by malicious actors, leading to a loss of funds.
+Like any technology built on smart contracts, HTLCs can have vulnerabilities.
+A bug or flaw in the contract's code could be exploited by malicious actors, potentially leading to a loss of funds.

-While atomic swaps do not require KYC, on-chain transactions are public.
-The details of the swap, including wallet addresses and amounts, are visible on the blockchain, which may be a privacy concern for some users.
+Although atomic swaps do not require KYC, on-chain transactions are public.
+The details of a swap, including wallet addresses and transaction amounts, are visible on the blockchain, which may not be ideal for all users.

 Use Cases and Real-World Adoption